We Ship Our Bareroot Plants To Everyone Nationwide.

 Helpful Gardening Tips

 Acid soil is best for them, but they can thrive on neutral ground.
-When first introducing witch hazel to an area, it's good to add organic and compost matter to the field.
+When first introducing the plant to an area, it's good to add organic and compost matter to the field.
 Once these shrubs are fully settled into your garden, they do not require much tending except in drought-prone areas where watering is needed.

 Witch hazel shrubs, or witch hazels, grow in North America, Japan, and China.
-The North American variety sometimes referred to as winter bloom.
-The name derived from the Old English word "wice," which means pliable or bendable.
+The North American variety is sometimes referred to as winter bloom.
+The name is derived from the Old English word "wice," which means pliable or bendable.
 Growing most often as a shrub or sometimes as a small tree, witch hazels usually reach 10 to 25 feet tall.
 In rare cases, a witch hazel tree may reach 40 feet in height.
-Most varieties bloom from January to March while the H. Virginiana variety blooms from September to November.
-Witch hazel flowers range in color from yellow to orange and red.
+Most varieties bloom from January to March, while the H. Virginiana variety blooms from September to November.
+The plant flowers range in color from yellow to orange and red.